effekt-community/effektive-zombies/README.md

 Open `out/main.html`

+## Controls

+WASD to move, mouse for aiming, left-click to shoot.

 ## Gameplay Mechanics

 `Wave`: Shown in the top left corner of the in-game screen.
 The higher the wave, the more frequent zombies spawn.